 Income tax benefits for tuition fees can also be claimed by single parents and unmarried parents of school-going children if they are sending their children to authorized schools located in India.

-Income tax deduction benefit on tuition fees under section 80C can be claimed only if the school is located in India and is a school recognized by the Government of India.
+Income tax deduction benefits on tuition fees under section 80C can be claimed only if the school is located in India and is a school recognized by the Government of India.
 The school can be a government, government, or private school.

 It is important to note here that recognized schools affiliated with foreign universities/institutions or boards in India are also eligible for tax benefits on school tuition fees.
 Authorized junior schools, toddler schools, playschools, and coaches that educate children and are located in India are also eligible for an income tax deduction for tuition fee expenses of children.